 8.1.
 Every vehicle bearing an approval mark as prescribed under this Regulation shall conform, with regard to components affecting the emission of pollutants by the engine and emissions from the crankcase, to the vehicle type approved.
 The conformity of production procedures shall comply with those set out in the 1958 Agreement, Schedule 1 (E/ECE/TRANS/505/Rev.3), with the following requirements:

 8.1.1.
 Where applicable the Type 3 test, as described in Table A of this Regulation, shall be performed.
 The specific procedures for conformity of production are set out in the paragraph 8.2.

+8.1.2.
+Small-volume manufacturers are exempt from conformity of production requirements.

 8.2.
 Checking the conformity of the vehicle for a Type 3 test.